Digital-Health-AI-Startup/frontend-test-template/README.md

 2. A brief description of your submission.
 3. Anything else you might like us to know as we review your submission.

-In the PR description for your enhancement, please also include:

-1. Which enhancement you completed.
+In the PR description for your enhancement, please state which enhancement you completed.
+If you completed more than one, please specify which one you would like us to focus on.
-2. If you chose to complete your own custom task, please elaborate here on what you accomplished and why you chose that task.

 ## The Test